Azure/Hadoop-Migrations/docs/Ram-HadoopMigration.md

 HDFS stores file system metadata and application data separately.
 Like the distributed file systems, HDFS also has 2 type of servers --

--   # NameNode : File system metadata is stored on a NameNode .
+- **NameNode:** File system metadata is stored on a NameNode .
 It holds the the directory tree of all files in the system and tracks where data files is kept. {#namenode-file-system-metadata-is-stored-on-a-namenode-.-it-holds-the-the-directory-tree-of-all-files-in-the-system-and-tracks-where-data-files-is-kept. .TOC-Heading}

--   # DataNode : Application Data is stored on the DataNodes.  {#datanode-application-data-is-stored-on-the-datanodes. .TOC-Heading}
+- **DataNode:** Application Data is stored on the DataNodes.  {#datanode-application-data-is-stored-on-the-datanodes. .TOC-Heading}

 All servers communicate with each other over TCP and for reliability the file content is replicated on DataNodes.

-## Common Challenges of an on premise HDFS
+#### Common Challenges of an on premise HDFS

--   # Frequent HDFS version upgrades {#frequent-hdfs-version-upgrades .TOC-Heading}
+- Frequent HDFS version upgrades {#frequent-hdfs-version-upgrades .TOC-Heading}

--   # Growing volume of data on HDFS {#growing-volume-of-data-on-hdfs .TOC-Heading}
+- Growing volume of data on HDFS {#growing-volume-of-data-on-hdfs .TOC-Heading}

--   # Small file problem -- when too many small files are stored , the NameNode loads metadata of all the files in memory -- increasing the pressure on the NameNode .
-The small files also increase the read traffic on the name node when clients are reading the files and also increases the calls when the files are being written. {#small-file-problem-when-too-many-small-files-are-stored-the-namenode-loads-metadata-of-all-the-files-in-memory-increasing-the-pressure-on-the-namenode-.-the-small-files-also-increase-the-read-traffic-on-the-name-node-when-clients-are-reading-the-files-and-also-increases-the-calls-when-the-files-are-being-written. .TOC-Heading}
+- **Small file problem** -- when too many small files are stored , the NameNode loads metadata of all the files in memory -- increasing the pressure on the NameNode .
+The small files also increase the read traffic on the name node when clients are reading the files and also increases the calls when the files are being written.

--   # Multiple teams in the organization may require different datasets - splitting the HDFS clusters by use case or organization is not possible thus increasing costs , data duplication leading to a decrease in the efficiency. {#multiple-teams-in-the-organization-may-require-different-datasets---splitting-the-hdfs-clusters-by-use-case-or-organization-is-not-possible-thus-increasing-costs-data-duplication-leading-to-a-decrease-in-the-efficiency. .TOC-Heading}
+- Multiple teams in the organization may require different datasets - splitting the HDFS clusters by use case or organization is not possible thus increasing costs , data duplication leading to a decrease in the efficiency.

--   # It is difficult to scale HDFS cluster without impacting throughput of the NameNode  {#it-is-difficult-to-scale-hdfs-cluster-without-impacting-throughput-of-the-namenode .TOC-Heading}
+- It is difficult to scale HDFS cluster without impacting throughput of the NameNode

 - Prior to Hadoop 2.0 , since all the metadata is stored in a single NameNode, it becomes a bottleneck as all client requests to an HDFS cluster must first pass through the NameNode making it a single point of failure (**SPOF**).
 Each cluster had a single NameNode, and